IBM/janusgraph-operator/articles/level-1-janusgraph.md

 ![Replicas](../images/replicas.png)

 To test the sizing of Janusgraph, you can increase the number of pods by clicking the up arrow next to pods and decrease by clicking the down arrow next to the pods.
+But the cluster will bring back the size of the cluster to its original size.
+This proves that the communication to the cluster can only be done through Custom Resource (CR).

 After each increment and decrement, you can go to the terminal where you have connected to Janusgraph using gremlin console from your local machine, and run `get` commands to retrieve data back.
 On all resizing, you should consistently see the same amount of data retrieved.
 Run the following query to receive all the airlines with duplicat data removed: